-A WARNING: THE OWNER'S FAILURE TO PERFORM SUCH INSPECTIONS AND MAINTENANCE WHICH RESULTS IN WATER DAMAGE OR ANY OTHER DAMAGE SHALL VOID THE WARRANTY.
+▲ WARNING: THE OWNER'S FAILURE TO PERFORM SUCH INSPECTIONS AND MAINTENANCE WHICH RESULTS IN WATER DAMAGE OR ANY OTHER DAMAGE SHALL VOID THE WARRANTY.

 It is the owner's responsibility to notify Oliver Travel Trailers of a defect in a timely manner.
-Failure to notify in a timely manner will void all or portions of the limited warranty.
+Failure to notify promptly will void all or portions of the limited warranty.

-This warranty gives you specific legal rights and you may also have other rights, which vary from state to state.
-Dealers or any other persons are not authorized to make modifications to this warranty.
-Any additional statements concerning this warranty, whether oral or written are not the responsibility of the manufacturer and should not be relied upon.
+This warranty gives you specific legal rights, and you may also have other rights, which vary from state to state.
+Dealers or any other persons are not authorized to make modifications to this written, any additional statements concerning this warranty, whether oral or written, are not the responsibility of the manufacturer and should not be relied upon.